sagemath/trac_to_gh/Issue 9033.md

 # Issue 9033: Singular does not try to build 64-bit on OpenSolaris.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9033

 Original creator: drkirkby